LoopKit/loopdocs/docs/loop-3/displays-v3.md

 #### Event History and Details

 The event history lists pump events such as Temp Basal and Bolus, Suspend and Resume along with other events provided by the pump manager.
-In general, when the pump returns to Scheduled basal, there is no indication in the list because that action is implied when the Temp Basal events completed (the end of temp basal restores the pump to scheduled basal delivery unless a new temp basal rate event is started.)
+In general, when the pump returns to Scheduled basal, there is no indication in the list because that action is implied when the preceding Temp Basal event completed (the end of temp basal restores the pump to scheduled basal delivery unless a new temp basal rate event is started.)

 Additional details are available for every pump event.
 These are displayed by tapping on the event.